euank/qQqq/README.md

 4th ed*, "Stable computer codes use as many Qs as possible".
 The topic of discussion was QR factorization, but the statement was otherwise unqualified.

-As such, I decided tha to make the most stable computer program possible, only the characters 'q' and 'Q' should be used.
+As such, I decided that to make the most stable computer program possible, only the characters 'q' and 'Q' should be used.
 Indeed, in qQqq using any other character is a syntax error!